 The designer will retain copyright to their work, but usage rights will be given to the University of Edinburgh as part of this submission process.

-Note: Entering or winning the poster design competition will not preclude you from entering the Book Collecting Competition.
+Note: Entering or winning the poster design competition will not preclude you from also entering the Book Collecting Competition.

-Information to include on your poster design:
+Information to include on your poster design

 Title: David Laing Book Collecting Prize / logo